stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 But very early on. [__BEN:__ Yeah.]
-After an episode you're like, "Where, where would be interesting and fun for these characters to develop?"
+After an episode you're like, "Where would be interesting and fun for these characters to develop?"
 And I think it's: Trexel knows what's going on but is incompetent; David doesn't know what's going on and is more competent.
-So, if you think about the arrows of sort of like character development trajectory, those sort of point past each other [__BEN:__ Yep.] and need to, need to switch.
-And that's sort of the best way of doing it.
+So, if you think about the arrows of, sort of like, character development trajectory, those sort of point past each other [__BEN:__ Yep.] and need to switch.
+And that's, sort of, the best way of doing it.
 So, yeah, so, in that sense, yes?

 #### BEN